Delay, Deny, Defend: Acts inspired by phrase

-On December 13, 2024, it was reported that a Lakeland, Florida woman was arrested and charged with threats to conduct a mass shooting or an act of terrorism.
+On December 13, 2024, it was reported that a Lakeland, Florida woman had been arrested and charged with threats to conduct a mass shooting or an act of terrorism.
 The woman had reportedly called Anthem Blue Cross Blue Shield about recent medical claim denials, and during the end of the recorded conversation the woman reportedly stated "Delay, Deny, Depose.
 You people are next."
 The woman told investigators that she had repeated the words as it was in the news and did not own any firearms, but that she felt the healthcare insurance companies "deserved karma from the world because they are evil".